 Use dynamic stretching before games and key practice sessions

 There are two main types of stretching, static (holding a stretching exercise in one position without movement) and dynamic stretching, which means moving while stretching (arm swings, knee rotations, neck circles).
 Researchers show that athletes should not perform prolonged static stretching before the big game or a key practice session because this slows muscle activation for around an hour afterwards (Fowles 2000).
 Using dynamic stretching is a wise pre-competition strategy.
 Static stretching builds flexibility and should be performed regularly, just not immediately before a big game or a key practice session.
-Warming up prior to a high-intensity, ballistic, athletic event is an absolute rule, never to be broken, and stretching can be combined (multitasked) as part of the warm-up.
-The goal of the warm-up is to get the blood flowing and raise body temperature (one degree) prior to athletic competitions and high-intensity training.
+Warming up before a high-intensity, the ballistic, athletic event is an absolute rule, never to be broken, and stretching can be combined (multitasked) as part of the warm-up.
+The goal of the warm-up is to get the blood flowing and raise body temperature (one degree) before athletic competitions and high-intensity training.
 It is desirable to have the athlete's muscle, ligaments, and joints experience the functional range of motion required of the sport during the warm-up.

 Do static stretching with 30-second stretch-holds away from practice

 Gains in flexibility are dependent on the "duration" of stretch-hold position, and researchers show the best "stretch-hold position" (for time spent) to increase flexibility is 30 seconds (Bandy 1994).
 "Best" means optimal results for time spent.
 You can get positive results with 2-minute stretch-holds, but 30 seconds yield equal results.